alexdemb/cairodart/README.md

 ### Not implemented features

+The first version of CairoDart provides binaries for Linux only.
+Binries for Windows and Mac OS will be available in future versions.

 The first version of CairoDart does not provide bindings for the following features:
 - Xlib Surfaces
 - Win32 Surfaces